In 2008, I described the social web as the hippie web.

 Let’s not forget about Jaiku.

 CTA: Share your best #hippieweb memory on Twitter.
-Let’s hold hands and get nostalgic together.
+Let’s hold hands and get nostalgic together — one last time.